Lachlan-Mayne/english-notes/pete r/Marketing.md

 **Intermediate Markets:**
 - Purchasers of finished goods from wholesalers to individuals
-- E.g. Business buying from another business to sell to individuals
+- E.g. A business buying from another business to sell to individuals
+- Selling to someone who will sell it to end user

 **Mass Markets:**
 -